Most people are familiar with the term “substance abuse,” but many have never heard of “polysubstance abuse.”

-Though the diagnosis is often misunderstood and not made that often, polysubstance abuse, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), often referred to as the bible of psychiatry, occurs in people who use three or more drugs without showing a particular preference to any one of them.
+Though the diagnosis is generally misunderstood and not made that regularly, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV), often referred to as the bible of psychiatry, Polysubstance Abuse occurs in people who use three or more drugs without showing a particular preference to any one of them.

 The DSM-5 eliminates the diagnosis of polysubstance abuse dependence due to how little it was used and how much it was misunderstood.
 “With the new threshold for substance use disorders (two or more criteria), the category became irrelevant,” the manual states.

 Still, polysubstance abuse is a unique form of dependency.
 This type of addiction is different from, for example, a person that’s both physically and psychologically dependent on the use of heroin to avoid withdrawal symptoms.

 With polysubstance abuse (also known as Poly Drug Use or Poly-substance Dependence), an individual is more addicted to the mood and mind-altering consequences of substance abuse than, say, alcohol itself or other illicit drugs alone.

 Poly-drug use is usually more of a psychological misuse of drugs instead of a physical one that results from taking the same drug over and over because the body becomes dependent on it.

 For many poly-drug users, their main goal is seeking the best drug synergism.
 A “drug synergy” is a combination of two or more drugs taken together that amplifies or increases the effects of each individual drug or substance so that the total effect is greater than each individual substance taken alone by itself.
 Poly addicts crave a good drug synergy and this is the high they are chasing each time they use.